Postcards from the Edges is back

 Help us to campaign for better social funding

-In the run-up to the Government’s autumn statement, we want to enable as many people as possible to share their view of what good care is.
-We need to attract public support in order to help us protect funding for social care.
+In the run-up to the Government’s Autumn Statement, we wanted to enable as many people as possible to share their view of what good care is.
+Our aim was to attract public support in order to help us protect funding for social care.

-Our end goal is to present a wealth of postcards to the Treasury in order to demonstrate what good social care is, what it means to people with support needs, and what will be lost if the funding for adult social care continues to be under funded.
-We’ll be doing this on Twitter using the hashtag #TellPhil.
+On 23rd November 2016, the Government decided future spending commitments in its Autumn Statement.
+Ahead of the statement, we presented a wealth of postcards to the Chancellor Philip Hammond on Twitter through the hashtag #TellPhil.
+The postcards demonstrated what good social care is, what it means to people with support needs, and what will be lost if adult social care continues to be under funded.

-We are relaunching our Postcards from the Edges campaign to raise awareness of what good social care can do and highlight how the ongoing shortfall in social care funding is affecting people.
+We relaunched our Postcards from the Edges campaign to raise awareness of what good social care can do and highlight how the ongoing shortfall in social care funding is affecting people.

-The campaign will focus on asking people to illustrate a postcard explaining what social care means to them – this could be through a drawing, a poem, a video message, a photo or any other creative way.
+The campaign focuses on asking people to illustrate a postcard explaining what social care means to them – this could be through a drawing, a poem, a video message, a photo or any other creative way.

 We want the views of everyone involved throughout the support chain from the person receiving care, to individuals giving care, both paid staff and family carers, friends, campaigners, self-advocacy groups, fellow organisations – in fact anyone that has a view on what social care is.

 - Have a disability; such as learning disabilities, mental health needs, physical disabilities or other impairments